mechmotum/mechmotum.github.io/content/pages/guide.rst

 Edmund R. Burke, High-Tech Cycling, 2nd ed.
 Human Kinetics, 2003.
    Science of competitive cycling.
 David G. Wilson, Bicycling Science, 3rd ed.
 MIT Press, 2004.
-   Bicycling Science is the authorative introduction text to the science and engineering of bicycles.
+   Bicycling Science is the authoritative introduction text to the science and engineering of bicycles.

 Introduction to Bicycle Dynamics
 --------------------------------

 |Astrom2005|
-   IEEE control systems magazine article that introduces bicycle dynammics with a few different models and nice explanation of important control principles.
+   IEEE control systems magazine article that introduces bicycle dynamics with a few different models and nice explanation of important control principles.
 |Meijaard2007|
    Shows the fundamental bicycle model we typically start with for understanding lateral dynamics of single track vehicles.
-Introduces much of the important terminonlogy and principles.
+Introduces much of the important terminology and principles.
 |Sharp2008|
    Robin Sharp developed one of the most widely cited motorcycle dynamics models in 1970 (also recommended read), but this paper is his take on